 Just off the main drag at Junipero Street and 5th Avenue in downtown Carmel, you'll find The Forge in the Forest.
 It's open all day, and their patio is dog-friendly, but the best time to go is after dark when it takes on a near-magical, quintessentially California feel.

 Their food is good, and you can eat outside under one of their overhead heaters in all but the coldest weather.
 You can also find a seat beside one of the outdoor fireplaces and toast your toes while you enjoy a dessert or an after-dinner drink.

 Carmel is one of the oldest cities in California, tracing its roots to 1770 when Spanish missionary Father Junipero Serra founded Mission San Carlos de Borromeo Carmelo.

 The mission is located on the south side of town near Mission Ranch.
-You can learn more about it before you go, and even if you're not a history buff, you will enjoy the mission's unique architecture and gardens.
+Even if you're not a history buff, you will enjoy the mission's unique architecture and gardens.